-Configuring an instance at all instances level on a client
+Configuring an instance at the All Instances level on a client

-The Add Instance option in the Actions list helps to add instance under All Instances node.
+The Add Instance option in the context menu helps you add an instance under the All Instances node.
 This option is available if the All Instances node is selected.
-This option is similar to the Configure option; however, this option lets you specify the exact name of an SQL Server instance.
+This option is similar to the Configure option; however, this option lets you specify the exact name of a SQL Server Instance.

-1 In the Navigation pane, click Create Backup Job, and click Create New next to the Selections list.

-2 In the selection tree, open the applicable client node.

-- 3 Double-click Plug-in for SQL Server. - 4 Select the All Instances node. - 5 From the Actions list, select Add Instance. - 6 Complete the applicable fields: - Logon security mode: Based on the Authentication Mode set for the SQL Server Instance, you can specify either a Windows® Administrator or a SQL Server Administrator account.
+- 1 In the Navigation pane, click Create Backup Job, and click Create New next to the Selections list. - 2 In the selection tree, open the applicable client node.
+The client node can be a standalone server or Virtual Client. - 3 Double-click Plug-in for SQL Server. - 4 Click the All Instances node, and select Add Instance from the context menu. - 5 Complete the applicable fields: - Logon security mode: Based on the Authentication Mode set for the SQL Server Instance, you can specify either a Windows Administrator or a SQL Server Administrator account.
 To specify a Windows Administrator account, select Windows.
-For a SQL Server Administrator account, select SQL Server. - i IMPORTANT: You can only select SQL Server if the SQL Server Authentication Mode is set to Mixed Mode/SQL Authentication. - Login Details: Depending on the option selected in the Logon security mode section, provide the appropriate account information in this section: - For Windows authentication, provide the following information: - Administrator User Name: Specify either a Local or Domain Windows Administrator user name. - Password: Enter the password associated with the user specified in the preceding field. - Windows Domain: If a Domain Administrator is specified in the Administrator User Name field, enter the name of the domain.
-You can leave this field blank if a Local Administrator user name is specified. - For SQL Server authentication, provide the following information: - Administrator User Name: Specify a SQL Server user with the sysadmin role. - Password: Enter the password associated with the user specified in the preceding field. - Instance Name: Type the name of the instance to configure.
-If it is a named instance, type the full instance name. - 7 To save the settings, click OK.
+For a SQL Server Administrator account, select SQL Server. - i IMPORTANT: You can only select SQL Server if the SQL Server Authentication Mode is set to Mixed Mode/SQL Authentication. - If you are using a Linux environment, you must enter the SQL Server Administrative (sa) account credentials. - Login Details: Depending on the option selected in the Logon security mode section, provide the appropriate account information in this section: - For Windows authentication, provide the following information: - Administrator User Name: Specify either a Local or Domain Windows Administrator user name. - Password: Enter the password associated with the user specified in the preceding field - Windows Domain: If a Domain Administrator is specified in the Administrator User Name field, enter the name of the domain.
+You can leave this field blank if a Local Administrator user name is specified. - Login Timeout (Seconds) (0=Timeout disabled): This option specifies how long to wait, in seconds, before an instance returns from an attempt to log in to a SQL Server Instance.
+By default, the timeout value is set to 30 seconds; however, you can change the value during a network delay for a particular SQL Server Instance.
+The maximum that you can use is 800 seconds.
+If the value is set to 0, the option is disabled.